 Although the season is short, fall in Fargo is one of the best times in the year to get cozy and enjoy the beautiful weather, pretty leaves, and fun events.
 Here are some fun fall activities in Fargo, ND.

 Red River Market

 The largest farmers’ market in the state happens every Saturday from 10 a.m. to 2 p.m. in Downtown Fargo until the end of October.
 Produce is always seasonal, and the live music, food trucks, and artisan goods stay as consistent (and good) as ever.

 Check out all local farmers markets for other great shopping, too!

 With school back in session, it’s NDSU football time.
 Regardless of the weather, hundreds gather outside the stadium every home game to drink, eat, and shout “Go Bison” at every opportunity.

-In September, Fargo’s pumpkin patches – Lil Bitz Pumpkin Patch and Buffalo River Pumpkin Patch – open for the season (which lasts through the end of October).
-Corn mazes, petting zoos, horse drawn carriage rides, and of course massive pumpkins make these a fall must.
+In September, Fargo’s pumpkin patches – Lil Bitz Pumpkin Patch and Buffalo River Pumpkin Patch – opens for the season (which lasts through the end of October).
+Get lost in a maze before or after you grab pumpkins at Lost in the Valley.
+Corn mazes, petting zoos, horse-drawn carriage rides, and of course massive pumpkins make these a fall must.

 Grape stomps & apple harvests

 The area’s seven wineries and two cideries recruit locals and visitors to stomp grapes and help pick the season’s apples… and the events usually include plenty of tastings.